Advertisement

 Closed

-Scattered Sites Family Affordable Housing (Other Project Based) waiting list for 1, 2, and 3-Bedroom apartments at various locations is currently closed.
-Applications were last accepted on May 15, 2021, or until 400 applications were received.
-There is no notice of when this waiting list will reo...
+The waitlist for Scattered Sites Family Affordable Housing (1, 2, and 3-bedroom apartments) is currently closed; applications were last accepted on May 15, 2021, or until 400 applications were received.

 This waitlist is currently closed.
 It is monitored nightly — you'll be alerted when it reopens.